Susanna Truong Table Mountain

 Day in the life - Susanna Truong

-We talk to Susanna Truong, one of our solicitors based in South Africa.
-In this, we discuss the wide range of projects she has been exposed to, working across multiple countries and how her career has progressed since joining Systech.
+We talk to Susanna Truong, one of our solicitors, about the wide range of projects she has been exposed to, working across multiple countries and how her career has progressed since joining Systech.

-Susanna is an Alternative Dispute Resolution Lawyer (qualified in England and Wales, 3 years PQE) specialising in international construction and engineer projects.
+Susanna is a Lawyer (qualified in England and Wales, 7 years PQE) specialising in alternative dispute resolution on international construction and engineering projects.

 What is your typical day?

 A typical day would depend on where we are in the life cycle of the disputes.
-At present, we have two disputes running concurrently and are due to commence a further two in the next few months.
+At present, we have two disputes running concurrently and are due to commence further disputes in the next few months.

 This means that on any particular day I could be assisting on procedural issues, liaising with experts, opposing counsel and tribunal members, drafting correspondence, assisting with the forensic investigation, dealing with disclosure of documents, interviewing witnesses, drafting submissions/pleadings or preparing for a hearing.